 Alternatively, you can begin your analysis from the Runs.
 Select the runs you're interested in and transfer them to the Analysis page.

-2. Visualize Data: Visualize your data using line or scatter charts.
-Customize the chart view settings and run data table as needed
+2. Visualize Data: Visualize your data using line, scatter, or bar charts.
+Customize the chart view settings and run data table as needed.

 3. Save to Report: Click 'Save' and choose 'Add new report' or 'Add to a report' to incorporate your analysis into a new or existing report.